Maarten-vd-Sande/qnorm/README.md

 ## Command Line Interface (CLI) example

-Qnorm also contains a CLI for converting csv/tsv files:
+Qnorm also contains a CLI for converting csv/tsv files.
+The CLI depends on pandas, but this is an optional dependency of qnorm.
+To make use of the CLI make sure to install pandas in your current environment as well!

 ```console